Bridging Quantum Computing and Nuclear Structure: Atomic Nuclei on a Trapped-Ion Quantum Computer: Introduction

 In this work, we introduce a hard-core-boson (HCB) mapping of the nuclear shell model combined with the pair-unitary coupled-cluster doubles (pUCCD) ansatz, which efficiently captures strong pairing correlations between nucleons of the same species.
-While pUCCD ansatze have been shown to be effective for chemical systems~\cite{Elfving_PRA2021, GoogleNP2023, Zhao2023}, this study reports, to our knowledge, the first demonstration of pUCCD applied to nuclear many-body systems on a quantum device.
-Implemented on the high-fidelity trapped-ion processor RIKEN–Quantinuum Reimei, and augmented by symmetry-aware ansatze and post-selection techniques, our approach yields ground-state energies for oxygen, calcium, and nickel isotopes that agree with noise-free statevector simulations within sub-percent relative error.
+While pUCCD ansatze have been shown to be effective for chemical systems~\cite{Elfving_PRA2021, GoogleNP2023, Zhao2023}, applications of such pair-based ansatze to nuclear systems have been limited a few pioneering studies: \cite{np_PhysRevC.110.064320, ZhangPLB869_139841, CostaPLB872_140042}.
+This work extends these previous studies to shell-model Hamiltonians, and reports the first hardware implementation of HCB and pUCCD for nuclear systems.
+Implemented on the high-fidelity trapped-ion processor RIKEN-Quantinuum Reimei, and augmented by symmetry-aware ansatze and post-selection techniques, our approach yields ground-state energies for oxygen, calcium, and nickel isotopes that agree with noise-free statevector simulations within sub-percent relative error.
 These results establish a new experimental benchmark for quantum simulations of strongly correlated nuclear systems and demonstrate the near-term potential of trapped-ion platforms for nuclear-structure calculations.